JohnnyFee/johnnyfee.github.io/source/_posts/2014-06-08-angular-tutorial.md

 - [Popular Modules - AngularJS Modules, Plugins and Directives](http://ngmodules.org/)
 - [angular-data: Home](http://angular-data.pseudobry.com) Give your data the treatment it deserves with a data store built for Angular.js.
+- [AngularJS Datatype Editors (ADE)](http://toodledo.github.io/ADE/) ADE is a bunch of directives and filters for displaying and editing various types of data, using AngularJS.

 ## FAQ